 Find out how to use the GI Bill to pay for specific training programs, like HVAC repair, truck driving, Emergency Medical Technician (EMT) training, and barber or beautician school.

-Can I get education benefits for a non-college degree program?
+Am I eligible for education benefits for a non-college degree program?

-You can get education benefits through the GI Bill if you meet both of the requirements listed below.
+You may be eligible for education benefits through the GI Bill if you meet both of the requirements listed below.

 Both of these must be true: